archelogos/CarND-Vehicle-Detection/README.md

 ![alt text][image3]

 At the end of this process, we had several matched boxes where vehicles should hopefully appear.
-Taking all windows, we also created heatmaps generating arrays putting ones in the pixels where a vehicle was detected.
+Taking all windows, we also created heatmaps generating new arrays with ones in the pixels where a vehicle was detected.
 Having these heatmaps and applying the ```scipy.ndimage.measurements.label()``` method we were able to define the final rectangles from all matching boxes.

 ![alt text][image5]

 ### Pipeline on images

 At this point, the majority of the pipeline has been already explained.
-Doing some recap, we got a trained Linear SVM classifier with vehicles and not-vehicles data and a pipeline that split a given image in windows and then try to know if there is or not a vehicle on each window.
+Doing some recap, we got a trained Linear SVM classifier with vehicles and not-vehicles data and a pipeline that split a given image in windows and then try to know if there is or not a vehicle in each window.

-After applying different window-layers (different positions, sizes and overlap), we build a heatmap of points where a vehicle was detected.
+After applying different window-layers (different positions, sizes and overlap), we built a heatmap of points where a vehicle was detected.

-When we knew the whole area where a vehicle could be likely found, it was required to point that area with a rectangle.
+Once we knew the whole area where a vehicle could be likely found, it was required to point that area with a rectangle.
 In other scenario this could be an input for a hypothetical driving car agent.

-![alt text][image5]
+![alt text][image6]

 ## Video Implementation

 ### Video pipeline

-Finally, to generate the video, it was applied the same pipeline that it was to the images.
+Finally, to generate the video, it was applied the same pipeline that as to the images.
 In this case it was also defined a simplified python class to have control of the frame number and the last calculated boxes.

 ```python
 class Video(object):